BuddyCount/frontend/README.md

 - **Error Handling**: Comprehensive error handling and user feedback
 - **Hot Reload Support**: Full support for Flutter hot reload and restart

-## 📱 Screenshots

-*Screenshots will be added here once the app is deployed*

 ## 🛠️ Tech Stack

 - **Framework**: Flutter 3.35.2